Skip to main contentSkip to data table

 • Grade selector: Only downgrades from the coin's current grade to F.

 • Recomputation: computeStressedGrades() injects a synthetic score, walks all transitive downstream dependencies, and recomputes only the Dependency Risk dimension for affected downstream coins in dependency order.
-The current snapshot size is 268 cards (180 active tracked assets plus 88 cemetery entries; pre-launch tracked assets are excluded) × 5 dimensions, which remains comfortably sub-millisecond in practice.
+The current snapshot size is 461 cards (369 active tracked assets plus 88 cemetery entries plus 4 frozen archives; pre-launch tracked assets are excluded) × 5 dimensions, which remains comfortably sub-millisecond in practice.

 • Two display modes: Portfolio mode (dollar-denominated, scoped to held coins in impact table) vs ecosystem mode (all affected coins with market cap).